gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 If you want you can jump to the [PR](https://github.com/ory/x/pull/872) directly.

-Oh, and if you always dreamt of playing the 'Dtrace drinking game' with your friends, where you have to drink each time 'Dtrace' gets mentioned, oh boy do I have something for you here.
+Oh, and if you always dreamt of playing the 'DTrace drinking game' with your friends, where you have to drink each time 'DTrace' gets mentioned, oh boy do I have something for you here.

 ## Setting the stage